thevasudevgupta/ds-toolkit/README.md

 # ds-toolkit

-This repo is involving some handy stuff which every data scientist should know.
-These tools are realy handy to use for any data science project.
+This repo is having some useful stuff for data scientist related stuff.

 - [Markdown](markdown)
 - [Git Notes](git-notes)
 - [docker-notes](docker-notes)

 ## Contributions

-I got these awesome git-notes and markdown intro files from [Mukund's](https://github.com/MukundVarmaT/GIT-notes) Repo
+I got these awesome git-notes and markdown intro files from [Mukund's repo](https://github.com/MukundVarmaT/GIT-notes).

-## Feel free to contribute to this repo
+**Feel free to contribute to this repo**